Advanced History & Theory 2 PG (9781.3)

 Word Count (if applicable):

-In design education and practice the fundamental vehicle for receiving feedback is the verbal response or critique.
+In design education and practice, the fundamental vehicle for receiving feedback is the verbal response or critique.
 Designers are expected to listen carefully and dispassionately to what is said and respond accordingly.
 It is therefore important that you develop the facility for recording what is said – this may include enlisting a fellow student to take notes on your behalf during your presentation.

 Unless otherwise advised, assignments, together with marks and feedback, will be available for collection from the lecturer during class.
-All grades will be posted on the dedicated studio unit on Moodle.

 Students are expected to have read the assigned weekly materials and attend the scheduled classes.
 Please advise the Unit Convener if you are unable to attend a particular class.